random689/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​ not exceeding the size of the displayed student list.

 Examples:
-* `listStudents` followed by `deleteStudent 2` deletes the 2nd student in the address book.
+* `listStudent` followed by `deleteStudent 2` deletes the 2nd student in the address book.
 * `findStudent Betsy` followed by `deleteStudent 1` deletes the 1st student in the results of the `findStudent` command.

 #### Edit a student : `editStudent`